+The IELTS Reading exam accurately assesses your reading comprehension skills.
+It contains 40 questions in three separate sections. the test lasts for about 1 hour and the format is the same whether you are taking the test in Singapore or any other part of the world.
 Many students struggle to find the correct answers during the IELTS reading exam.
 This is mainly because you have to work very fast and concentrate on reading and understanding a challenging bit of text written in their second and sometimes third language.
 A great deal of focus is required to find the right answers to many questions.
 In this article, you will find some useful strategies to help you find the answers to IELTS reading passages much faster.
-These strategies are useful for both the IELTS academic reading and the general training reading test
+These strategies are useful for both the IELTS Academic reading and the General Training reading test

 Skimming is a pre-reading activity that involves quickly going through an entire passage just to get a general feel for the passage.